shahanarif1/AI-SOC-Agent/WRAPPER_SCRIPT_DOCUMENTATION.md

 ## Conclusion

-The wrapper script provides a robust, production-ready solution for running the Wazuh MCP Server from Claude Desktop, handling all environment issues without requiring modifications to the existing codebase.
+The wrapper script provides a robust, production-ready solution for running the Wazuh MCP Server from Claude Desktop on Unix-like systems (macOS and Linux), handling all environment issues without requiring modifications to the existing codebase.
+This unified approach ensures consistent behavior across different Unix platforms while maintaining compatibility with Claude Desktop's requirements.